frankleitelemoscosta/The_Walking_in_Matrix/README.md

 </ul>

 <p style = "text-align = justify">
-The recovery the size matrix happend per a open the data file, and read the first row, and stop the read with the break, because in this while not filling the vector and just filling in the variables Row and Colunm.
+The recovery size matrix happens per a open data file, and reading the first row, and stop the read with the break, because in this while not filling the vector and just filling in the variables Row and Column.
 </p>

 <ul>